Emerging Constitutional Crisis

 A question that started as a rhetorical distant possibility is now becoming a plausibility.

 On talk shows, newspapers and news programs, many have raised the question “what if” the November election were sullied, cancelled, postponed or indefinitely suspended by the current president?
-What if he refuses leave?
+What if he refuses to leave?

 Many laugh it off as liberal delusional fantasy, but now three months away from the election, judging by the president’s words, it is seeming like a possibility.